AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/web-act-cust-conversion.md

 1. Now change your time period to a moving range, from 31 days ago to 1 day ago, and adjust the time interval to `by day`.
 1. Give your report a name (e.g., `Page views, sessions and users by day`), and click **[!UICONTROL Save]**.

-### 2. Our second report will look at the number of page views over the past year:
+**Our second report will look at the number of page views over the past year:**

 1. Create a new report.
 1. Click **[!UICONTROL Add Metric]**, mouse over the [!DNL Google Analytics] section at the bottom of the dropdown and select _Page Views_.
 1. Change your time period to a moving range, from 13 months ago to 1 month ago, and adjust the time interval to `by month`.
 1. Give your report a name, like `Page views by month,` and Click **[!UICONTROL Save]**.

-### 3. The third chart will look at the bounce rate over the past year:
+**The third chart will look at the bounce rate over the past year:**

 1. Create a new report.
 1. Click **[!UICONTROL Add Metric]**, mouse over the [!DNL Google Analytics] section at the bottom of the dropdown and select _Bounce rate_.
 1. Change your time period to a moving range, from 13 months ago to 1 month ago, and adjust the time interval to `by month`.
 1. Give your report a name, like `Bounce rate by month`, and Click **[!UICONTROL Save]**.

-### 4. Now, take a look at the average session length of new visitors compared to returning visitors:
+**Now, take a look at the average session length of new visitors compared to returning visitors:**

 1. Create a new report.
 1. Click **UICONTROL Add Metric**, mouse over the [!DNL Google Analytics] section at the bottom of the dropdown and select `Average Session Length`.